top of page

 If your goal is to reach a specific number of people with your ad, you may want to stop when you reach this number.

-If your goal is to increase engagement with your ad, you may want to stop when the engagement starts to decline.
+If your goal is to increase engagement with your ad, you may want to stop when the engagement declines.

 If your goal is to generate leads, you may want to stop when leads start to decline, and the list goes on.